knative-extensions/eventing-rabbitmq/samples/broker-trigger/README.md

-# RabbitMQ Knative Eventing Broker DLQ Example
+# RabbitMQ Knative Eventing Broker with Trigger and DLQ Example

 ## Prerequisites

-install the Broker as per [here](../../../broker/README.md)
+install the Broker as per [here](../../broker/README.md)

 ## Overview